roboteng/rts/Notes.md

 	- This would require a headed UI, or passing in command line arguments
 	- This seems like a worse option, as all players will need to set some game options anyways

+### Choice

+Does the server that manages players join the same one that runs the game, or does it send players to seperate server?

 ### Terms

 Server